sp3ctum/spacemacs/private/qvantel-gitlink/readme.md

 # Git links for Qvantel repositories

 ## Setup
-This needs to be enabled for all git remotes you want to work with.
+Some configuration needs to be done specifically in all git remotes you want to work with.
 Set one up by running this in your project directory - this case is for the common `origin` remote name:

 `git config remote.origin.viewurl https://stash.qvantel.net/projects/API/repos/bssapi-entities/`
 (notice the trailing slash, it's required at the moment)